 Welcome to Gurla Mandata

-Nepal surrounded with many Himalayan regions located in Central Asia and also surrounded with many Himalayan regions, plenty of hills and mountains, and the Terai (plain) region.
-Kathmandu is the capital of Nepal.
-Located in Kathmandu is the holy Pashupatinath Temple, one of the holiest and pious temples of all Hindus, not only in Nepal, but also throughout the world.
+Nepal is located in Central Asia.
+It is divided into three major regions.
+They are Himalayan region, Hilly region and Terai region.
+Kathmandu is the capital city of Nepal.
+The holy Pashupatinath Temple is located in Kathmandu.
+It is one of the holiest and pious temples of all Hindus.
+Not only in Nepal, but also throughout the world.
 Lord Pashupatinath is the supreme God of the Hindus.
-Paying Homage to the “Jyotir Lingam” also means a great boon and a successful life to mankind.

-paying homage proceses
+Process of paying homage :

-While paying homage to Lord Pashupatinath, one has to pay homage first of all to the shrines of gods and goddesses outside the Pashupatinath Temple, or one can directly enter through the south gate of the Pashupatinath Temple and pay homage to 64 Lingams, KirtimukhiBhairav, UnmattaBhairav, Astamatrika, Nava Graha, Hanuman and advance towards the west side of the Temple by paying homage to Nandi, Trishul, Jaleshwor, Doleshwor, BasukiNaag,, Gupteshwor, Lal Ganesh, Surya, Jalasahi Vishnu, again paying homage to Aryaghat and resting for a while at Muktimandap.
+Paying Homage to the “Jyotir Lingam”.
+It also means a great boon and a successful life to mankind.
+First of all, one has to pay homage to the shrines of gods and goddesses outside the Pashupatinath Temple.
+Or one can directly enter through the south gate of the Pashupatinath Temple.
+Then pay homage to 64 Lingams, KirtimukhiBhairav, UnmattaBhairav, Astamatrika, NavaGraha and Hanuman.
+And then advance towards the west side of the Temple.
+By paying homage to Nandi, Trishul, Jaleshwor, Doleshwor, BasukiNaag, Gupteshwor, Lal Ganesh, Surya and Jalasahi Vishnu.
+Then again paying homage to Aryaghat and resting for a while at Muktimandap.

-Then, one proceeds by paying homage to Santaneshwor, Shree Krishna, and by touching the Dharmashila.
-Then one has to enter the main temple from the south side.
-One should not encircle Lord Shiva, instead one must make a half-circle.
-The reason being that one should not cross the holy water offered to Lord Shiva.
-By entering through the south gate, one has to pay homage to IshanMukh (face) and then the PurvaMukh (Eastern Face).
-Also one has to return then to the DakshinMukh (South Face), and in the same process, one has to pay homage to the Uttar Mukh (North face).
-And then lastly the PachhimMukh (West Face).
+After that, one proceeds by paying homage to Santaneshwor and Shree Krishna by touching the Dharmashila.
+Then you have to enter the main temple from the south side.
+You should not encircle Lord Shiva, instead you must make a half-circle.
+It is because no one should cross the holy water offered to Lord Shiva.
+Then, one has to pay homage to IshanMukh (face).
+First he has to visit the PurvaMukh (Eastern Face).
+Also one has to return then to the DakshinMukh (South Face).
+And in the same process, one has to pay homage to the UttarMukh (North face).
+And lastly the PachhimMukh (West Face).
 While doing this, the holy water offered to Lord Shiva cannot be crossed over.
-By coming out of the temple, the entire homage completed.
+The entire homage is completed after coming out of the temple.

+The journey begins from Kathmandu via Thankot.
+From there, one has to cross many beautiful hilly bends.
+Alongside the banks of the Trishuli River on the Prithivi Highway.
+Then advancing towards Kurintar, Muglin, Dumre and Damauli.
+One drives to Pokhara for about six hours.
+It is the gateway to the Temple of Muktinath.
 The beautiful Pokhara town is located at the foothills of the Annapurna Range.
-It is not only an important town from the natural point of view, but also significant from religious and cultural aspects.
+It is not only an important town from the natural point of view.
+But it is also significant from religious and cultural aspects.